European Union Policies 2105-PP-L-D2POUE

 8. Lecture .

-EU policy on scientific research and technological development
+EU research and technological development policy

 The knowledge-based economy in the EU.
 Innovation in times of crisis.